seppinho/haplogrep-cmd/README.md

 If you are using HaploGrep for genotyping array data, please have a look at the `--chip` parameter above.

 ## Heteroplasmies (VCF only)
 Heteroplasmies are often stored as heterozygous genotypes (0/1).
-If a HF field (= Heteroplasmy Frequency of variant allele; introduced by MToolBox) is specified in the VCF header, we add variants with a HF > 0.96 to the input profile.
+If a AF tag (= Allele Frequency) is specified in the VCF file, we add variants with a AF > 0.90 to the input profile.
+[Mutation Server](https://github.com/seppinho/mutation-server) is able to create a valid VCF including heteroplasmies starting from BAM or CRAM.

 Please have a look at [mtDNA-Server](http://mtdna-server.uibk.ac.at) to check for heteroplasmies and contamination in your NGS data.